AlphaHydrae/blog/_drafts/2021-03-06-one-version-manager-to-rule-them-all.md

 because it seemed simpler and used less dark shell magic. [nvm][nvm] and [nodenv][nodenv] are similar tools for Node.js.
 I have also used the latter.

-When I started playing with [Elixir][elixir], I discovered [asdf][asdf], a version manager capable of installing and managing multiple versions of both Elixir and [Erlang][erlang].
+When I started playing with Elixir, I discovered [asdf][asdf], a version manager capable of installing and managing multiple versions of both [Elixir][elixir] and [Erlang][erlang], but also Ruby and Node.js which I am still using regularly.
 Not only that, it's a plugin-based version manager with plugins for practically every programming language.

 ## I need to get me some of that!